 What happens when multiple people write a song?

 So, if you wrote the song alone, you own 100% of the copyright.
 What if you work with a cowriter, a producer, or a larger team?
 At that point, everything is up for grabs.
 All percentages are negotiable.
-Often cowriters will split publishing 50%-50%, or 33%-33%-34%.
+Often co-writers will split publishing 50%-50%, or 33%-33%-34%.
 Sometimes a producer or audio engineer takes 10%-50% as part of their deal for working with you.
 It all depends on what is negotiated.
+However, please note that it is industry standard, that unless agreed upon otherwise, everyone is entitled to an equal share of the work.
+So, if you do not agree on shares, you can assume you are entitled to the same amount of ownership as any other writer.

-In any case, once you and your co-writers have decided on splits, it is important that you get an agreement in writing.
+In any case, if you decide to split the ownership not equally between all the writers, it is crucial that you get an agreement in writing.
 The Songtrust Team has prepared a split sheet template for you to use.

 Please view the below diagram for some examples of splits.
 Once you've decided on splits, you can register your songs and begin collecting!